 Sahil Lavingia says stop Zooming

 Sahil Lavingia, founder of Gumroad, has a Twitter page that’s not all that different from Ravikant’s.
-Lavingia also posts vaguely inspirational quotes that walk around advice instead of specifically giving them.
+While his posts are not exactly "crazy," and actually have unique takes on tech and founding companies, Lavingia sometimes posts the sort of vaguely inspirational quotes that coyly walk around advice.
 It’s hard to find just one to nominate, but there are several that will make no sense on your first read and will require you to pick them apart first.

 “Twitter shines at times like this”